VijayKeerthan/sphinx/docs/source/index.rst

 Hello
 Welcome to my documentation using sphinx-quickstart

-Thank you for visiting us.
+Thank you for visiting us again.
 Bye... see you later

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   intro
-   outro